openhwgroup/tristan-isolde-unified-access-page/README.md

-# Tristan Unified Access Page
+# Tristan and ISOLDE Unified Access Page

 It provides references and descriptions of all the [TRISTAN](https://tristan-project.eu/) and [ISOLDE](https://isolde-project.eu/) IPs (hardware and software).
 It serves as a `Virtual Repository` page, gathering all the information about the TRISTAN and ISOLDE repositories, their status,